transferwise/release-to-github-with-changelog/README.md

 ## Usage
 The sources of truth are `CHANGELOG.md` and `package.json`.
 Your interface is your `CHANGELOG.md`.

+Usage: release-to-github-with-changelog [options]

+Options:

+--branch [branchName]         Default is master.
+--remote [isUseRemoteUrl]  Default is false, if set true, the change log will send to git origin remote url.
 ### CHANGELOG.md
 Every `CHANGELOG.md` item should represent a release note of the version it describes:
 ```